quicwg/datagram/draft-ietf-quic-datagram.md

 Similarly, if a packet containing a DATAGRAM frame is acknowledged, the implementation MAY notify the sender application that the datagram was successfully transmitted and received.
-Due to reordering, this can include a DATAGRAM frame that was thought to be lost, but which at a later point was received and acknowledged.
-It is important to note that acknowledgement of a DATAGRAM frame only indicates that the transport-layer handling on the receiver processed the frame, and does not guarantee that the application on the receiver successfully processed the data.
+Due to reordering, this can include a DATAGRAM frame that was thought to be lost but, at a later point, was received and acknowledged.
+It is important to note that acknowledgement of a DATAGRAM frame only indicates that the transport-layer handling on the receiver processed the frame and does not guarantee that the application on the receiver successfully processed the data.
 Thus, this signal cannot replace application-layer signals that indicate successful processing.

 ## Flow Control

-DATAGRAM frames do not provide any explicit flow control signaling, and do not contribute to any per-flow or connection-wide data limit.
+DATAGRAM frames do not provide any explicit flow control signaling and do not contribute to any per-flow or connection-wide data limit.

 The risk associated with not providing flow control for DATAGRAM frames is that